-(3) God is the “source of life” of Jesus because Jesus was the Light that came from God: “I came from the Father and have come into the world; again, I am leaving the world and am going to the Father” (Jn.
+(3) God is the “source of life” of Jesus because Jesus came from God: “I came from the Father and have come into the world; again, I am leaving the world and am going to the Father” (Jn.
 16:28).

 1 Corinthians 11:3 is not speaking about who should lead.
 After all, in the Bible the “head” does not signify the place where decisions are made.
 In the Bible the “heart” makes all decisions:

 And when the LORD smelled the pleasing odor, the LORD said in his heart, “I will never again curse the ground because of humankind, for the inclination of the human heart is evil from youth –Gen. 8:21, NRSV

 But Jesus, perceiving their thoughts, said, “Why do you think evil in your hearts? –Mt.
 9:4, NRSV

 A man’s heart plans his way, But the LORD directs his steps. –Prov.
 16:9, NKJV

 1 Corinthians 11:3 is describing the process of birth, the place from where each of us came from which why the teaching ends on this note: “For just as woman came from man, so man comes through woman; but all things come from God” (1 Cor 11:12).